 Just like a petrol or diesel, you can either use your local dealer or a mobile service.
 If you’d prefer to use an independent local garage, many electric-friendly garages are registered with the Hybrid and Electric Vehicle Repair Alliance (HEVRA).
 If you choose to lease a car, you can usually opt to include servicing and maintenance as part of your agreement.

 What sort of electric car chargers are there?

 There are two main types: standard chargers and rapid chargers.

 Standard chargers are the most common.
-They’re the sort you’ll have fitted at your home, or you’ll find in supermarkets and car parks.
-They’re great when you’re parking up for a while: you just plug in and charge up while you’re getting on with things.
-You’ll need to bring your own charging cable, which should come with your car - although home chargers usually come with a charging cable attached, or ‘tethered’.
+They’re the sort you’ll have fitted at your home and at supermarkets and car parks.
+They’re great when you’re parking up for a while: you just plug in and charge up while you’re getting on with something else.
+You’ll need to bring your own charging cable, which should come with your car – although home chargers usually come with a charging cable attached, or “tethered”.

 How many different electric car charging plug types are there?

-For standard and rapid chargers, there are different plug types, which can have different power ratings.
+For both standard and rapid chargers, there are different plug types, which may have different power ratings.
 The higher the power rating, the faster your car will top up (as long as your car can handle the speed).

-These 5-pin sockets were the first common connections for electric car chargers.
+These 5-pin sockets were the first on the market.
 They’re rare on new cars, but you’ll still find them on older models.